Wetten, dass..?

 The shows were broadcast live six to eight times a year from different cities in Germany, Austria, and Switzerland.
 There were also seven open-air summer shows, broadcast from Amphitheatre Xanten, Plaça de Toros de Palma de Mallorca, Disneyland Paris, Waldbühne Berlin, and Aspendos Roman Theatre.
 Each of the shows, which were shown without commercial interruption, was usually scheduled to last for about two to three hours, but it was not uncommon for a show to run as much as 45 minutes longer.

-The game show gained great popularity in the German-speaking countries through the presenters Frank Elstner, who was also the creator, and Thomas Gottschalk in the 80s and 90s.
+The game show gained great popularity in the German-speaking countries through the presenters Frank Elstner, who was also the creator, and Thomas Gottschalk in the 1980s and 1990s.
 After that, especially due to the takeover of Markus Lanz, the audience ratings dropped significantly, which caused the discontinuation of the show in 2014.
-From 2021 to probably 2023, Thomas Gottschalk will return for one episode each year.
+From 2021 to 2023, Thomas Gottschalk returned for one episode each year.

 History

-On 14 February 1981, the German channel ZDF broadcast the first episode in cooperation with the Austrian broadcaster ORF and the Swiss channel SF DRS as an Eurovision network show.
+On 14 February 1981, the German channel ZDF broadcast the first episode in cooperation with the Austrian broadcaster ORF and the Swiss channel SF DRS as a Eurovision network show.
 The inventor of the show, Frank Elstner, hosted the show until its 39th episode in 1987.
 Wetten, dass..? has since been hosted by entertainer Thomas Gottschalk, except during a brief interval from 1992 to 1993, when nine episodes were presented by Wolfgang Lippert.
 Gottschalk hosted his 100th episode of the show on 27 March 2004.

 In summer 2007, Wetten, dass..? had its first show in 16:9 widescreen.
 Since late 2009, Michelle Hunziker has assisted Gottschalk in hosting the show.
 The show on 27 February 2010 was the first show broadcast in HD.
 Thomas Gottschalk left the show on 3 December 2011, the end of the 2011 season, because of an accident involving Samuel Koch, a 23-year-old man who became a quadriplegic due to a stunt which he performed on the show on 4 December 2010.

 After long speculations who would take over the show, ZDF announced on 11 March 2012 that Markus Lanz would be the next presenter.
 His first show was on 6 October 2012 and the last show was on 13 December 2014.

 The show got a satirical homage with fake bets in 2016 for two episodes of 45 minutes each.
 It was hosted by comedian Jan Böhmermann.

 On 6 November 2021, Gottschalk moderated a one-off repeat of Wetten, dass...?

 List of hosts

 Concept

-The core gimmick of the show was the bets: ordinary people offer to perform some unusual (often bizarre) and very difficult task.
+The core gimmick of the show was the bets: ordinary people offer to perform some unusual (often bizarre) and difficult tasks.
 Some examples, all of which were performed successfully, include: